PoisonFlash/simple_money_lib/README.md

 # simple_money_lib

-Thread-safe and parsing-friendly library for a powerful yet simple operations with moneys and currencies.
+Thread-safe and parsing-friendly Python library for a powerful yet simple operations with moneys and currencies.

 ## Overview

 `simple_money_lib` is a lightweight library designed for working with currencies and monetary values in Python.
 It is built with a focus on thread safety, flexibility, and ease of use, catering to both simple and advanced financial operations.
+The main focus is consistent and precise representation of monetary amounts in different currencies, and ease and intuitiveness of use.

 ### Key Features